Teaching

 Teaching Development

 My pedagogical outlook is informed by my experiences teaching at a range of scales.
 I have assisted intro classes for graduate students and undergraduates, and have also run demos and lab tours for elementary and middle schoolers.
-I have conducted teaching observations and have had my lectures observed, and have also participated in giving and receving live feedback during peer practice workshops.
+I have conducted peer teaching observations and have had my lectures formally observed, and have also participated in giving and receving live feedback during peer practice workshops.
 As a Center for the Integration of Research, Teaching, and Learning (CIRTL) Fellow, I co-developed educational resources for graduate students both within Columbia and for the cross-university CIRTL network.
 Many of these training opportunities, as well as teaching-focused workshops and journal clubs, were made possible by Columbia's Center for Teaching and Learning.
 (See details above in Teaching Experience.)

 Mentorship Style